Best Christmas Cozy Mystery Books - Festive Whodunits

 The Christmas Chronicles: Notes, stories & 100 essential recipes for winter by Nigel Slater

-In fact, extends winter for himself he loves it so much that he in march often goes to Japan up in the mountains where he can still enjoy the snow this book I think it starts at the very end of October beginning of November um oh it looks like it actually starts the first of November
+In fact, extends winter for himself.
+He loves it so much that he in march often goes to Japan up in the mountains in March, where he can still enjoy the snow.
+This book, I think it starts at the very end of October, beginning of November, it looks like it actually starts the first of November

 22. Dickens at Christmas

-and if you've never actually read it I really recommend reading it I think so many of us feel like we know the story so we don't necessarily perhaps have to read it but it is a wonderful read I so enjoyed it.
+And if you've never actually read it, I really recommend reading it.
+I think so many of us feel like we know the story, so we don't necessarily have to read it, but it is a wonderful read.
+I so enjoyed it.

-They include 'The Qriket on the Hearth The Battle of Life The Haunted Man and the Ghost Bargain and they also have a few extracts from household words that he wrote for there's an extract from the Pickwick papers.
+They include 'The Qriket on the Hearth, The Battle of Life, The Haunted Man and the Ghost's Bargain, and they also have a few extracts from Household Words that he wrote for there's an extract from the Pickwick papers.

 23. Little Women: An Annotated